-- Brake Demand Pressure Sensor: This sensor monitors the trailer service brake pressure being applied by the driver and sends an electrical signal directly proportional to the driver's brake demand to the Electronic Control Unit (ECU). - Brake Delivery Pressure Sensors: These sensors (P21, P22) monitor the trailer service brake pressure that is being delivered to the wheel ends through, or by, the TABS-6 Advanced MC module system and sends electrical signals directly proportional to the delivered trailer service brake pressure to the ECU. - Electronic Control Unit (ECU): The ECU monitors the speed sensor signals, lateral accelerometer sensor signal and various pressure sensors (and if configured, external spring deflection sensor) to determine when ABS and/or TRSP intervention is required.
-When needed, the ECU actuates the appropriate pressure modulator valves to optimize the brake pressure.
+- Electronic Control Unit (ECU): The ECU monitors the speed sensor signals, lateral accelerometer sensor signal and various pressure sensors (and if configured, external spring deflection sensor) to determine when ABS and/or TRSP intervention is required.
+When needed, the ECU actuates the pressure modulator valve to optimize the brake pressure.
 The ECU monitors the system to detect and warn the driver of any malfunctions.
-Diagnostic Trouble Codes (DTCs) are stored in the ECU and can be reviewed to diagnose the TABS-6 Advanced MC module system.
+Diagnostic Trouble Codes (DTCs) are stored in the ECU and can be reviewed to diagnose the TABS-6 Advanced module system. - Lateral Accelerometer Sensor: The lateral accelerometer sensor senses the lateral movement of the trailer and sends an electrical signal directly proportional to the trailer's lateral acceleration to the ECU.